top of page

 Description - (Historical, 10 Turns) By 11:20am, the battle was fully engaged.
 So far, the Confederates have been unable to dislodge the Union defenders west of Jay's Mill.
 Now Liddell's Division with Govan's and Walthall's Brigades are coming up south of the Winfrey Field to join the fight.

 Analysis - Just a well designed scenario with two evenly matched sides.
-At just 10 turns it will force the action on the Confederates to attack to gain points or suffer a defeat.
 Probably a bit 'off' in terms of victory conditions but still a fun one.

 053.jpg